KarMiles/campervan-adventures/README.md

 *	**Main section in the middle**

-    * Landing page - shows a short welcome and description of the company and it's offerings.
+    * Landing page - shows a short welcome and description of the company (About Us) and it's offerings (Campervans and Garage).

     * Campervans - is the page presenting available campervans with photographs and description of each vehicle.
 In case more than one photograph is available for a campervan they will be changed by the mouse click using carousel.
 This part enables visitor to get the feeling which campervan they would be most comfortable in.